pedroassis/node-dependency/README.md

 	    "waterline" : "Waterline"
 	}
 This will assign a different name for your dependencies, not only to make them valid, but also to make them better.
-You see that I depend upon the module 'q' but I want to inject it as 'Q' They come from your package.json, and this does not replace it.
+You see that I depend upon the module 'q' but I want to inject it as 'Q'.
+They come from your package.json, and this does not replace this file.

 see